rwx-research/captain/README.md

 ```
 Targets:
+  all        cleans output, builds, tests, and lints.
   build*     builds the Captain CLI
   clean      removes any generated artifacts from the repository.
   lint       runs the linter & performs static-analysis checks.
+  lintFix    Applies lint checks and fixes any issues.
   test       executes the test-suite for the Captain-CLI.

 * default target
 ```